Are You a Saint?

 "To the church of God which is at Corinth, to those who have been sanctified in Christ Jesus, saints by calling, with all who in every place call the name of our Lord Jesus Christ, their Lord and ours" (I Corinthians 1:2).

 Over and over again, Paul calls believers in the various churches to which he writes saints.
-Indeed all believers have been sanctified or made saints, not by our own merits, but through the offering of the body of Jesus Christ once for all (Hebrews 10:10).
+Indeed all believers have been sanctified or made saints.
+And, as the writer of Hebrews tells us, it is not by our own merits, but through the offering of the body of Jesus Christ once for all (Hebrews 10:10).

 There are some places in Scripture that make the word saints synonymous with the Body of Christ.
 For instance Ephesians 4:11,12 talks about Christ when it says: